ashish620-boogle/Multimodality-in-VR/README.md

 # Multimodality in VR

-This project explores multimodality in Virtual Reality, focusing on haptics and audio integration.
+This project explores multimodality in Virtual Reality, focusing on the integration of haptics and spatial audio to enhance user immersion.

 ## Overview

-The "Multimodality-in-VR" project investigates how combining different sensory modalities—specifically haptics and spatial audio—can enhance immersion and presence in VR environments.
+The "Multimodality-in-VR" project investigates how combining different sensory modalities—specifically haptics and spatial audio—can create a more persuasive sense of presence in VR environments.

-**Key Features:**
-*   **Haptics Integration:** Implements haptic feedback mechanisms.
+## Implementation Details

+### 1. Initial Phase: Separate Setup
+The project began by implementing and validating the two core sensory modalities independently:
+*   **Haptics:** Setup and calibration of the **Omni haptic device** to provide precise tactile feedback.
-*   **Spatial Audio:** Utilizes Steam Audio for realistic sound propagation.
+*   **Spatial Audio:** Integration of **Steam Audio** to enable realistic sound propagation, occlusion, and spatialization.

-*   **Networking:** Includes networking components for potential multiplayer or client-server interactions.
+### 2. Integration Strategy: TCP Networking
+A significant architectural challenge was the physical separation of the hardware components.
+The Head Mounted Display (HMD) is designed to handle vision and spatial audio, while the Omni haptic device operates as a distinct peripheral.

+To unify these systems, we implemented a **TCP networking** solution:
+*   **HMD (Client):** Responsible for the visual rendering and spatial audio processing.
+It detects user interactions within the virtual environment.
+*   **Omni Device (Server):** Dedicated to controlling the haptic feedback mechanisms.
+*   **Synchronization:** The HMD communicates interaction events (e.g., touching a virtual object) via TCP to the Omni controller.
+This ensures that the haptic feedback is perfectly synchronized with the visual and auditory cues, creating a cohesive multimodal experience.

 ## Project Report